 The sensor is located on the burner assembly and looks like a small metal rod.
 If it’s dirty or covered in soot, it won’t be able to sense the flame, and the furnace will shut down.
 You can clean it with a wire brush or a vacuum cleaner.
 If that doesn’t work, the sensor may be defective and need to be replaced.

 It is not uncommon for rodents to build a nest in your exhaust.
 Without the ability of your heater to remove all of that heat, the furnace can be overheating.
 This will cause the furnace burner to shut down and not ignite.

 To check your blower, get a flashlight and look inside.
 If you see anything, get a shop vac or compressed air to remove anything that will allow the warm air to escape.
 When the RV furnace is working properly, the exhaust air will be very hot and not cold or cool air.

 If your RV furnace is not working, there are a few potential causes that you can troubleshoot.
 One of the most common problems is a lack of propane.
 Be sure to check the gauge on your propane tank to ensure you have enough fuel.
 If the furnace still will not ignite, it may be due to a faulty thermostat or sail switch.
 Try replacing these parts to see if that solves the issue.

 Tony is an avid camper and RV traveler.
 He fell in love with camping on his first RV trip with his wife over 25 years ago.
-Tony loves sharing lessons learned and tips about RV maintenance, safe traveling, and great family vacations.
+Tony loves sharing lessons learned and tips about RV maintenance and safe traveling.